Allen Francis Gardiner: Naval career

-Marriage and family

 On 1 July 1823, Gardiner married Julia Susanna, second daughter of John Reade and his wife of Ipsden House, Ipsden, Oxfordshire.
 They had several children together including one son, Allen W. Gardiner.
 Not all his daughters survived to adulthood.
 Julia Gardiner died in the Isle of Wight on 23 May 1834.

 About two years later, Gardiner married secondly, on 7 October 1836, Elizabeth Lydia, eldest daughter of the Rev. Edward Garrard Marsh, vicar of Aylesford, Kent.